 By Neil R. Gumenick, LAc, MAc (UK)

 In prior articles, this author has detailed the importance of diagnosing a patient’s primary elemental imbalance (aka Causative Factor or “CF”) via odor, color, sound, and emotion.
-Once we have cleared any and all of the energetic blocks to treatment efficacy, in this system of medicine, we turn our attention to supporting, balancing, and harmonizing the CF, as it is the source of the symptoms that invariably spread throughout the entire system and manifest at the levels of body, mind, and spirit.
+Once we have cleared any and all of the energetic blocks to acupuncture treatment strategies efficacy, in this system of medicine, we turn our attention to supporting, balancing, and harmonizing the CF, as it is the source of the symptoms that invariably spread throughout the entire system and manifest at the levels of body, mind, and spirit.
 So, when we speak of supporting the CF, what do we mean?

 In this author’s last article in Oriental Medicine (Summer 2018), the use of Command points was covered and, more specifically, Source points, Tonification points, and Horary points.
 This article will focus on two additional types of command points: Sedation points and Junction (aka Luo/Connecting) points.